How Doctors Assess Medical Certificate Requests

 Many people assume the only options are “work” or “no work,” but doctors often consider whether you could safely work with restrictions.
 A suitable duties certificate might recommend avoiding heavy lifting, limiting standing, working shorter shifts, avoiding night duty, limiting driving, avoiding customer-facing exposure during infectious illness, or working from home where possible.

-From a business and recovery perspective, suitable duties can be a win-win: it supports healing while maintaining routine and income, and it reduces staffing disruption for employers.
-From a medical perspective, it can reduce the risk of deconditioning and prolonged absence, especially in musculoskeletal injuries and some mental health contexts.
+From a recovery perspective, suitable duties can help support healing while reducing unnecessary absence where safe and appropriate.
+From a medical perspective, it can reduce the risk of deconditioning and prolonged absence in some circumstances.

 Do doctors need to include diagnosis details?